xinran-h/tAUCCR/README.md

-This package performs regression analysis to investigate the impact of covariates on the time-dependent AUC under competing risks, based on the manuscript “Analyzing Heterogeneity in Biomarker Discriminative Performance under Competing Risks”.
+This package performs regression analysis to investigate the impact of covariates on the time-dependent AUC under competing risks, based on the manuscript “Accounting for Competing Risks in the Assessment of Prognostic Biomarkers’ Discriminative Accuracy”.

 ## Installation